Norion12/CollegeProjects/README.md

 How did you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a similar software application?
 I approached the design document and software using the tools I learned through the course.
 I think if I was to work in this field again, I would talk more to the client, and use what I had learned at that point to make more meaningful desisions.
 I am still learning the skills needed before I can write a design document to a level of quality I would like.
 The more I learn in my studies, the more my design document will reflect that, and be more useful with less revisions.

+# CS-255 System Analysis and Design

+Briefly summarize the DriverPass project.
+Who was the client?
+What type of system did they want you to design?

+The DriverPass project consists of a company that wished to create a driving school, with an application to manage students user accounts, study material and the ability for customers to set up driving appointments.
+This program also was to be used for the employees of the company to manage driving times and customers.
+This project was meant to teach how to approach design documents and handling requirements set forth by the customer of our software development company.

+What did you do particularly well?

+I feel like I communicated by ideas well within my UML diagrams.
+I learned a lot about the creation of design documents and UML diagrams of different types.
+I think my best work was with the readability of my diagrams, and knowing how much information to in include on each.

+If you could choose one part of your work on these documents to revise, what would you pick?
+How would you improve it?

+I would like to learn better ways of communicating my ideas through presentations.
+In the last project we worked with powerpoint slides to convey our idea of the project to the customer.
+I felt like I did a good job, but I think I need to learn more about how interactions with these types of customers work, and what they expect in such a meeting.

+How did you interpret the user’s needs and implement them into your system design?
+Why is it so important to consider the user’s needs when designing?

+Throughout this class, I read over the interview transcript with the customer dozens of times.
+This was very useful for me when designing the system.
+I liked having that meeting in a form that I could go back to and reference to make sure and get everything exactly how the customer wanted the system to work.
+I think in the end, you really need to meet as many of the customer's goals as possible, and notifiy them if for any reason you can't meet them.
+Getting this back and forth feedback midway through a project is going to produce the best quality product.

+How do you approach designing software?
+What techniques or strategies would you use in the future to analyze and design a system?

+I think reviewing the custmoers goals was the first and biggest step.
+From there on, brainstorming and iterating through my ideas, while getting them on paper helped build out the program I wanted to make.
+Each time I designed a diagram and design document, I had a better idea of what the end product would be.
+In the end, while these desgin documents help as a reference material, just the process of creating them helps me understand the flow of the program better.